AS Monaco Basket

 AS Monaco Basket, commonly referred to as AS Monaco or simply Monaco, is a French-registered Monaco-based professional basketball club.
 They are a part of the Monaco-based multi-sports club of A.S.
-Monaco, which was founded in 1924.

-The club's basketball section was founded four years later in 1928, and it currently competes in the French top-tier level LNB Pro A and the EuroLeague.
-Monaco plays their home games at Salle Gaston Médecin.
+Monaco, which was founded in 1924, with the club's basketball section founded four years later in 1928.
+Monaco was the runner-up of the EuroLeague in 2025, and has won the EuroCup title in 2021.
+In domestic competitions, they won three French League titles, two French Cups, four Leaders Cups, and one French Supercup.
+They play their home games at Salle Gaston Médecin.

-Monaco was the runner-up of the EuroLeague in 2025, and has won the EuroCup title in 2021, one French Cup in 2023, and three Leaders Cups.
+Monaco currently competes in the French third-tier level Nationale Masculine 1, following their exclusion from the top division LNB Élite before the start of 2026–27 season, due to financial difficulties.